redFrik/udk16-Immersive_Technologies/udk161124/README.md

 next we add a script so that the light moves up and down.

-* select Point Light in the Hierachy menu
+* select Point Light in the Hierarchy menu
 * in the Inspector window select 'Add Component'
 * select 'New Script', call it something (here light) and make sure language is javascript
 * double click the light script icon under assets and Mono Develop should start